Cold-Wind-Bilibili/Mercury-OS-Preview/README.md

 Welcome to use Mercury OS,an Origin System made of Microsoft PowerPoint by Cold_Wind.
 Here's update log.
 ---
-0.0.1.0627: establish this project, put the applet into test, add the global start menu, and form the basic pattern of the system.
+0.0.1.0627: establish this project, put the applet into test, add the global start menu, and form the basic pattern of the system.\n
 0.0.2.0705: applet test failed, delete password login and use faceid instead.
 To be exact, this version is not a normal version.
 Many things have been castrated.
 0.0.3.0706: make major changes to 0.0.1.0627, including but not limited to icons, wallpapers, color matching and start menu.
 Add widget, top bar.
 We stop supposing English in this version.
 0.0.4.0707: optimize widgets, unify styles, and fix bugs.